AdobeDocs/workfront.en/help/workfront-basics/using-home/using-the-home-area/use-home-calendar-view.md

 >[!NOTE]
 >
->* This is different from a `Adobe Workfront` Calendar report, which is a dynamic report that provides a visual representation of your work.
-For information about the `Workfront` Calendar report, see [Calendar reports overview](../../../reports-and-dashboards/reports/calendars/calendar-reports-overview.md).
+>* This is different from a Adobe Workfront Calendar report, which is a&nbsp;dynamic report that provides a visual representation of your work.
+For information about the Workfront Calendar report, see [Calendar reports overview](../../../reports-and-dashboards/reports/calendars/calendar-reports-overview.md).
->
->* Due to a temporary problem, your `Workfront` Calendar data might not display as described in this article.
+>* Due to a temporary problem, your Workfront Calendar data might not display as described in this article.
 This problem will be fixed in the near future.&nbsp;
 >

 ## Access requirements